HOMEPAGE / PAPERS

 3. Know your Theory

 You can get the basics elsewhere on this website.
-Make sure you understand that LETS is not just an exchange or barter system in which people do direct swaps, but is more sophisticated because "points" from one transaction can be stored for use in another transaction and can also be used to value goods.
+Make sure you understand that LETS is not just a barter system in which people do direct swaps, but is more sophisticated because "points" from one transaction can be stored for use in another transaction and can also be used to value goods - this is called "Mutual Credit".
 You have lots of different options in developing the character and purposes of your group.
-The LETS infopack provides background information on LETS, legal forms, templates, and lots of ideas.
+You can order our info-pack, but please note it needs updating and will not give much guidance on technical aspects.

 4. Join LETSlink UK

-When you are ready, please register your new or intended group with LETSlink UK, by sending a £25 subscription fee (with this form) so that we can support you in the early stages - the sooner you join, the sooner you let us know about your project and will take advantage of what we have to offer - the registration process is your first step in getting our help towards launching your LETS project.
+When you are ready, please register your new or intended group with LETSlink UK, by sending a £25 subscription fee accompanied by an introductory statement about your project, so that we can support you in the early stages - the sooner you join, the sooner you let us know about your project and will take advantage of what we have to offer - the registration process is your first step in getting our help towards launching your LETS project.

 5. Participate Fully

-Groups and individuals who are LETSlink UK members can obtain:- (i) publications and events attendance at a reduced rate (ii) access to our members' area, which has advice and practical tools, saving a lot of administrative effort.
-As well as document templates and other literature, we can offer website hosting and systems if you need it (iii) participation in our discussion forums and our ongoing research project about what works and what doesn't work in running a LETS, so that you can benefit from the advice of experienced LETS organisers and don't have to reinvent the wheel.
+Groups and individuals who are LETSlink UK members can obtain:- (i) access to advice and practical tools, (ii) website hosting to manage your LETS project at very low cost, (iv) participation in ongoing research about what works and what doesn't work in running a LETS, so that you can benefit from the advice of experienced LETS organisers and don't have to reinvent the wheel.
+Our next key project is to develop a national intertrading hub, to connect up LETS groups all over the country, meanwhile we will aim to put you in touch with local organisers.

 6. Gather your Core-Group

 Whilst you are learning how to run a LETS, get in touch with others who might want to help set it up.
 You may already have a group of friends who are interested.
-Likewise, LETSlink may have contacts for people in the area looking for a LETS and just waiting for someone to take a lead.
-Hold regular discussion and planning meetings, and make sure there is sufficient consensus to be able to work together so that you are on a firm footing before advertising widely for members to join.
+Likewise, LETSlink may have contacts for people in the area looking for a LETS and just waiting for someone to take a lead - please ask.
+Call an initial planning meeting, and make sure there is sufficient consensus to be able to work together so that you are on a firm footing before advertising widely for members to join, and report the outcome to LETSlink.
 During this process you will need to:

 PLAN